Result

 The rationale behind this three-part test is straightforward.
 Condition (a) ensures you cannot claim more than what your employer actually pays you as HRA.
 Condition (b) sets a ceiling based on the cost of living in your city — metro cities get a higher cap because rents tend to be higher.
 Condition (c) accounts for the fact that a small portion of your salary is expected to go toward housing regardless, so only the rent above 10% of your basic salary qualifies for relief.

 Whichever of these three amounts is the lowest becomes your tax-exempt HRA.
 The remaining HRA (total HRA received minus the exempt portion) is your taxable HRA, which gets added to your gross income for tax computation purposes.
+The calculator evaluates all three conditions automatically — the formula is shown here for transparency and to help you verify the figure in your Form 16.

 Example Calculation